raphaeldelio/bluesky-bot/README.md

 # Bluesky Bot

 A Kotlin-based bot for interacting with the Bluesky platform.
-This bot fetches posts based on specified tags, analyzes them, and performs actions such as reposting and following users.
+This bot fetches posts based on specified tags and performs actions such as reposting and following users.
 The bot leverages Redis for caching and scheduling tasks at specified intervals.

 ## Features